sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

 ## 3.35.0 -> 3.35.1

-> WARNING: **Due to issues related to Code Insights on the 3.35.0 release, users are advised to upgrade to 3.35.1 as soon as possible.**
+**Due to issues related to Code Insights on the 3.35.0 release, users are advised to upgrade to 3.35.1 as soon as possible.

 ## 3.34 -> 3.35.1

-> WARNING: **Due to issues related to Code Insights on the 3.35.0 release, users are advised to upgrade directly to 3.35.1.**
+**Due to issues related to Code Insights on the 3.35.0 release, users are advised to upgrade directly to 3.35.1.**

 The `query-runner` service has been decommissioned in the 3.35 release and will be removed during the upgrade.